zonemaster/zonemaster-cli/USING.md

 zonemaster-cli zonemaster.net
 ```

-The output comes continously as the tests are performed.
+The output comes continuously as the tests are performed.
 ```
 Seconds Level     Message
 ======= ========= =======